 The Vortex Viper HD 10×42 vs Nikon Monarch 7 binoculars comparison is a tight one.
 These two binoculars though from the different manufacturers have close similarities.
-The Vortex Viper HD is made by an American based company which outsources its manufacturing to Asia.
+The Vortex Viper HD is made by an American based company that outsources its manufacturing to Asia.

 All binoculars coming from Vortex have a lifetime warranty.
 So it is safe to say that the Viper HD 10×42 binocular is also having the same warranty.

-However, the Nikon Monarch 7 10×42 binocular is made by the famous and respected Japanese Nikon corporation which celebrated their 100th birthday in 2017.
+However, the Nikon Monarch 7 10×42 binocular is made by the famous and respected Japanese Nikon corporation which celebrated its 100th birthday in 2017.
 That is not a small accomplishment.
 Nikon started in around 1917 when three small optical companies in Japan merged to form a single parent company.
 Their headquarters is based in Tokyo.
 Today, they are all over the world.

 Nikon binoculars and scopes come with a lifetime warranty as well.
 So the Monarch 7 10×42 binoculars are also covered in this warranty.
 Which makes it really a great thing because, any “defects in material or workmanship” are found, Nikon will either repair or replace the binoculars at their expense.